 Each semester, there will be a range of learning activities where teachers collect samples of student work to determine their progress in the knowledge and skills for each subject.
-This year, students in Years 5 and 6 will also complete two assessments per semester in English, Mathematics and Inquiry (Science and Technology and HSIE), as well as one assessment pr semester in the specialist areas.
-For these tasks, parent/carers will be able to read individual student feedback on HG Engage.
-The A-E grate on the half yearly and yearly reports will be based on both class activities and assessments.
+From 2022, students in Year 3-6 will also complete two assessments per semester in English, Mathematics and Inquiry (Science and Technology, and HSIE), as well as one assessment per semester in the specialist areas.
+For these tasks, parents/carers will be able to read individual student feedback on HG Engage.
+The A-E grade on the half yearly and yearly reports will be based on both class activities and assessments.